meanjs/mean/CONTRIBUTING.md

 * Check for unnecessary whitespace / changes with `git diff --check` before committing.
 	* Also check that your code is formatted properly with spaces (hint: Use .editorconfig)
 * Keep git commit messages clear and appropriate
-	* If possible, please "squash" your commits to as few commits as possible/reasonable.
+	* If possible, please "squash" your commits to as few commits as possible/reasonable such as one commit for implementation, one for tests, and one for documentation before finally squashing to one commit when getting the LGTM from a collaborator.
 * Make Sure you have added any tests necessary to test your code.
 	* Run __all__ the tests to ensure nothing else was acciddently broken.
-	* Don't rely on the existing tests to see if you've broken code elsewhere, test the changes you made in a browser to!
+	* Don't rely on the existing tests to see if you've broken code elsewhere, test the changes you made in a browser too!
-* Update the Documentation too go along with any changes in functionality / improvements in a seperate pull request against the gh-pages branch.
+* Update the Documentation to go along with any changes in functionality / improvements in a seperate pull request against the gh-pages branch.

 ## Submitting the Pull Request
 * Push your changes to your topic branch on your fork of the repo.
 * Submit a pull request from your topic branch to the master branch on the MEANJS repository.
 * Be sure to tag any issues your pull request is taking care of / contributing to.
+	* By adding "Fixes #xyz" to a commit message will auto close the issue once the pull request is merged in.
 * Small changes are usually accepted and merged in within a week (provided that 2 collaborators give the okay)
 * Larger changes usually spark further discussion and possible changes prior to being merged in.